Defensive Pistol Skills 3

 For prices and upcoming course dates, check the schedule page.

-Prerequisites: Completion of Defensive Pistol Skills 1 and 2 or equivalent required.
+Prerequisites: Completion of Defensive Pistol Skills 1 and 2, day 1 of the NRA Personal Protection Outside the Home course, or equivalent required.
 Defensive Pistol Skills 2 includes a graduation test that students must pass in order to be eligible to take DPS 3.

 Required Equipment: A centerfire handgun, belt holster, a minimum of 2 spare magazines or speedloaders, magazine/speedloader carriers, eye and ear protection, a baseball cap (to deflect spent brass and keep the sun out of your eyes) and a minimum of 300 rounds of ammunition.